If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 RetroArch 3DS Emulator Review

-First thing first, this isn’t a standalone emulator that you may want.
-I learned it the hard way.
-It is a frontend for multiple emulators.
-Yes, you can install RetroArch and then go on installing on emulator core after another.
-It has support for many emulators.
+First, this isn’t a standalone emulator you may want.
+I learned this the hard way.
+It is a front end for multiple emulators.
+Yes, you can install RetroArch and then install one emulator core after another.
+It supports many emulators.

 Essentially, it eliminates the need to install different emulators for different games.
-For instance, you may want to play GBA games and then switch to playing Nintendo 3DS games.
+For instance, you may want to play GBA games and switch to Nintendo 3DS games.
 What will you do?
-Technically, you will close the emulator for GBA games and then fire up another emulator for Nintendo games.
+Technically, you will close the Emulator for GBA games and fire up another emulator for Nintendo games.

 So, what are the strengths and weaknesses of RetroArch?
 Here is what I found during my stint with this emulator frontend: